 by Elizabeth Andoh Dear friends, colleagues and those who have expressed an interest in the FOOD & CULTURE of Japan: The Japanese have a fondness for ranking things.
 There are endless lists known as BANZUKÉ for sports (Sumo wrestling banzuké is the most well-known), for TV personalities, for onsen (hot springs) hotels and other travel destinations, and especially banzuké rankings for food!
 The practice of publishing ranking sheets dates back to the 19th century when goods and services were offered in abundance to the rapidly-increasing consumer population of Edo (the former name for what is now Tokyo).
 Indeed Edo was the largest metropolis in the world at that time, surpassing London and Peking.

 Today most banzuké rankings are determined by either sales data or by canvassing consumers for their preferences: Newspapers and magazines poll their readership, food companies use focus groups for their market research and bloggers galore survey their followers.
-Below I’ve collected some interesting results regarding January eating habits.
+Below I’ve collected some interesting results regarding January eating habits and also found great edibles, visit this website to find them.

 What do most Japanese crave after the New Year holidays?
 Nabémono hot pots!
 And by far the most popular is ODEN.
 Nabémono ranking: #1 ODEN, #2 SUKIYAKI, #3 YOSÉ NABÉ (literally “a gathering” of ingredients), #4 KIMCHI NABÉ, #5 SHABU SHABU (gossamer-thin beef swished through hot broth), #6 MIZU TAKI (chicken and vegetables), #7 MOTSU NABÉ (hot pot made with offal, giblets), #8 CHANKO NABÉ (fish, meat, and vegetable stew traditionally served to sumo wrestlers ), #9 TORI DANGO NABÉ (chicken balls and vegetables), #10 TŌNYU NABÉ (soy milk base).